Our Thirtieth Anniversary as Latter-day Saints

-Seventh, as provided for our young family, I was not only concerned about physical and spiritual well-being, but indeed with personal progress generally.
+Seventh, as provider for our young family, I was not only concerned about physical and spiritual well-being, but indeed with personal progress generally.
 I soon found that in the Lord’s Church all kinds of resources are provided to fulfill this need.
 Before long I was involved in educational activities and leadership training and cultural pursuits of various kinds.
 Progress within my company organization was a natural outgrowth of progression in the Church.
 This was not surprising, for early in our discussions with the missionaries we had learned of God’s plan of eternal progression for his children.
 Does not everyone deep down have this yearning, this need to progress and improve, to develop and refine?

 Eighth, I think along with these needs there is also a spirit of adventure in most of us in varying degrees, a need to discover, a need to explore.
 For many this need is met by reading adventure stories or traveling to new places.
 For myself, I had always been fascinated by the study of Middle Eastern archaeology, particularly of the great Egyptian civilization.